Friday October 17, 2014 at 7:07 AM | 6 Comments

 For anyone concerned about food allergies or special dietary needs, Un-Cruise aims to please.
 Notes are kept in the kitchen with any special requests from guests, as well as birthday or special occasion celebrations.
 I also took advantage of the healthy snacks and granola bars available 24/7 for guests to enjoy in the lounge.
 I travel with my own water bottle, but the hotel staff had placed eco-friendly water bottles, as well as binoculars in each stateroom.

-For additional insider tips follow Luxury Travel Writer Nancy D. Brown on Twitter and follow @TheBroadmoor on Twitter.
+For additional insider tips follow Luxury Travel Writer Nancy D. Brown on Twitter @Nancydbrown and follow @UnCruise on Twitter.

 If You Go:

-Article written by, video and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
-I was a guest of The Broadmoor.
-All opinions and experiences are my own.
-I’d love to hear about your visit to the historic Broadmoor in Colorado Springs.
+Article written by and photos courtesy of Travel Writer Nancy D. Brown of What a Trip, Travels from Northern California.
+Kathy Madison photo courtesy Un-Cruise.
+I was a guest of Un-Cruise Adventures.